cofob/telegram-actions/README.md

 <h1 align="center">:postbox: Telegram Actions for Github :postbox: </h1>

 ## Introduction
 This is an action repository with an objective of notifying the user on Telegram regarding several changes in their github repositories.
-Messages sent to Whatsapp are rich-formatted, easy to read and comprehend and also contains supportive media to enhance the experience.
+Messages sent to Telegram are rich-formatted, easy to read and comprehend and also contains supportive media to enhance the experience.

 ## Unique Features
 1. Offers rich-formatted push messages with texts, emojis and all details regarding the event